NelsonAPenn/pizote/README.md

 - Web
   - The plan would be to take a canvas-webassembly approach to compile and integrate the code.
 - SFML
-  - A simple multimedia library perfect for a `pizote` desktop application.
+  - A simple multimedia library perfect for a desktop application.
 - Android
 - IOS

 ## Pizote Draw API

 - Cannot draw outside the component's bounds
-- SVG-level commands
+- SVG-level-ish commands
 - Coordinates and units are in terms of the component's bounds (start at 0,0 in the upper left corner)

+## Roadmap

+- Flesh out `draw` API.
+Test using SFML backend.
+- Integrate `pizote` theme closely with the `draw` API.
+- Flesh out the other APIs.
+Test using SFML backend.
+- Write other backends incrementally, while revising interfaces.
+Priority: SFML, web, mobile
+- Maintain and improve!

 ## Example components (most likely will be added to the `pizote` standard library)